ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 bio.deviceSubId  - a specific device sub Id.
 Should be set to 0 if we don't know any specific device sub Id.

+bio.previousHash - For the first capture the previousHash is hash of empty utf8 string.
+From the second capture the first captures hash is used as input.
+This is used to chain all the captures across modalities so all captures have happened for the same transaction and during the same time period.

 customOpts - If in case the device vendor has additional parameters that they can take and act accordingly then those values can be sent by the application developers to the device service.
 ```

 **Response:**

 ```
-"biometrics": [
+[

         {
+          "specVersion" : "MDS spec version",
           "data": {	//The entire block is base64

-            "deviceCode": "",

-            "deviceProviderId": "",

-            "deviceServiceId": "",
+            "digitalId" : "Digital Id object as described in this document",

-            "deviceServiceVersion": "",
+            "deviceServiceVersion": "Service version",

             "bioType": "FIR",

             "bioSubType": "UNKNOWN",

             “purpose”: “Auth  or Registration”,

-            “env”:  <target environment>,
+            “env”:  "target environment",

-            "domainUri": <uri of the auth server>, "bioValue": "<encrypted with session key and base64 encoded biometric data>",
+            "domainUri": "uri of the auth server",

+            "bioValue": "encrypted with session key and base64 encoded biometric data",

-            "transactionId": "1234567890",
+            "transactionId": "unique transaction id",

-            "timestamp": "2019-02-15T10:01:57.086+05:30",
+            "timestamp": "ISO format datetime with time zone",

-            "requestedScore": "<floating point number to represent the minimum required score for the capture>",
+            "requestedScore": "floating point number to represent the minimum required score for the capture",

-            "qualityScore": "<floating point number representing the score for the current capture>"
+            "qualityScore": "floating point number representing the score for the current capture"

           },

           "hash": "sha256(sha256 hash of the previous data block + sha256 of the current data block before encryption)",

-          "sessionKey": "<encrypted with MOSIP public key and encoded session key biometric>",
+          "sessionKey": "encrypted with MOSIP public key (dynamically selected based on the uri) and encoded session key biometric",

           "error": {

         "errorcode": "101",

-        "errorinfo": "Invalid JSON Value Type For Discovery.. ex: {type: “Biometric Device” or “Fingerprint” or “Face” or “Iris” or “Vein”} “
+        "errorinfo": "Invalid JSON Value“

     },